KarlZylinski/Bowtie/README.md

 - [x] Convert resource_lut
 - [ ] MAYBE convert renderer to struct + namespace and ditch irenderer for struct of func ptrs.
 - [ ] Rewrite allocators, throw out construct / destroy
+    - [ ] Add page allocator?
 - [ ] Array -> Vector, also shape up Vector to match new allocator shizmajings
+- [ ] Make reflection message data for 1 array into soa
+- [ ] Write a data compiler by moving all the loading code from resource_manager to a compiler file.
+Have reasource manager open compiled resources and throw the data into memory.
+- [ ] Replace load functions in resource manager with only getter (maybe add auto load feature?).
+Introduce packages which specify which resources should be loaded.
+Have a boot package and then have levels/other types of packages do the rest.

 ## Style